 10. Get Free Gift Cards

-Did you know that there are a number of ways you can get free gift cards?
+Did you know that there are several ways you can get free gift cards?
 This may sound too good to be true, but it’s not.

 You can get gift cards to stores that sell items you want to purchase for Christmas, helping you to reduce your actual cash output as you shop for your loved ones.